Haplescent/weather-api-react/README.md

 6. After componentDidMount finishes, App.js class component, as well as all children components of App.js, is fully mounted and ready for user input.

 7. The user inputs text (which will be a city name the user wants the weather for) and hits the submit but or enter.
-Form's prop.onSubmit will call SearchAppbar's props.handleClick which will call App's this.handleSubmit which will call setState() to change state. this will start the react lifecycle.
+Form's prop.onSubmit will call SearchAppbar's props.handleClick which will call App's this.handleSubmit which will call setState() to change attribute textInput in state.  this.handleSubmit will also push attibute textInput to searchHistory array in setState. this will start the react lifecycle.

-8. React will run shouldComponentUpdate(). shouldComponentUpdate will compare prevprops to props and see a change in textInput and return true.
+8. React will run shouldComponentUpdate(). shouldComponentUpdate will compare prevState to State and see a change in textInput and return true.

 9. React will repeat Steps 2-4.
-It will continue to render the intro screen in CurrentWeatherCard functional component and nothing in FiveDayForecast functional component, as their respective props are still empty.
+I will render searchHistry array in TemporaryDrawwer.
+It will continue to render the previous screen in CurrentWeatherCard functional component and FiveDayForecast functional component, as their respective props haven't changed.

 10. App.js will then call componentDidUpdate, which will call fetch(). fetch will use this.state.textInput to search cities using the following url api.openweathermap.org/data/2.5/weather?q={textInput}&appid={your api key}. fetch will return a object which componentDidMount will parse.
 Fetch will be sucessful, given that user inputted a city.
 The currentWeather object and fiveDayForecast this.state objects willl be reassgined using setState().
 This will restart the react lifecycle.

 11. React will run shouldComponentUpdate(). shouldComponentUpdate will compare prevState to state and see a change in currentWeather and fiveDayForecast object and return true.

+12. React will repeat step 2.

 12. App.js will render CurrentWeatherCard functional component, passing prop currentweather (now an objecting containing current weather information from openweathermap api.
 CurrentWeatherCard will parse through this object and display the object's information using pictures and text)